Environment-assisted quantum Minority games: Introduction

 \section{Introduction}

 In the recent past, rapid interest has been developed in the discipline of quantum information \cite{NieMA} that has led to the creation of quantum game theory \cite{MeyDA}.
-During last few years, number of authors have contributed to the development of quantum game theory [3-7].
-Many interesting classical games have been converted into quantum domain such as quantum prisoners' dilemma [8-10], the battle of the sexes [7, 12], the Monty Hall problem [13, 14], the rock-scissors-paper [15] and many others [16-19].
-James et al. [20] have analyzed the quantum penny flip game using geometric algebra.
-Recently, Almeida et al. [21] have suggested that quantum correlations provide no advantage over classical correlations in a multipartite nonlocal game.
+During last few years, number of authors have contributed to the development of quantum game theory [3-14].
+Several classical games have been converted into quantum domain such as quantum prisoners' dilemma [15-31].
+James et al. [32] have analyzed the quantum penny flip game using geometric algebra.
+Almeida et al. [33] have suggested that quantum correlations provide no advantage over classical correlations in a multipartite nonlocal game.
+Recently, Sharif and Heydari [34] have investigated Minority games for various initial states with different level of entanglement.
+They have shown that with the aid of entanglement and linear superposition of strategies, quantum games are shown to yield significant advantage over their classical counterparts.
+Some more recent investigations in the field of quantum game theory include the contributions from different authors, for details, see references [35-41].

-Noise effects in different quantum games have been investigated by many authors [5, 7, 10, 18, 22] with interesting results.
-In Ref.[18, 22] the authors have studied noise effects in quantum magic squares game.
+Noise effects in different quantum games have been investigated by many authors [5, 7, 10, 25] and found interesting results.
+In Ref.
+[42], we have studied noise effects in quantum magic squares game.
 It is shown that the probability of success can be used to determine the characteristics of quantum channels.
-Implementation of decoherence and quantum memory has also been extended to the novel field of quantum information theory [23, 24].
-The Minority game has received much attention as a model of a population of agents repeatedly buying and selling in a market [25, 26].
-First quantum version of a four player quantum Minority game (QMG) was examined by Benjamin and Hayden [27], and later generalized to $N$-players [28].
-Flitney et al. have extended its consideration towards the implementation of decoherence [29].
-Quantum channels with memory [30-32] provides a natural theoretical framework for the study of any noisy quantum communication system where correlation time is longer than the time between consecutive uses of the channel.
-A more general model of a quantum channel with memory was introduced by Bowen and Mancini [33] and also studied by Kretschmann and Werner [34].
+Implementation of decoherence and correlated noise has also been extended to the novel field of quantum information theory [43, 44].
+The Minority game has received much attention as a model of a population of agents repeatedly buying and selling in a market [45, 46].
+First quantum version of a four player quantum Minority game (QMG) was examined by Benjamin and Hayden [47], and later generalized to $N$-players [48].
+Flitney et al. have extended its consideration towards the implementation of decoherence [49].
+Quantum channels with memory [50-52] provides a natural theoretical framework for the study of any noisy quantum communication system where correlation time is longer than the time between consecutive uses of the channel.
+A more general model of a quantum channel with memory was introduced by Bowen and Mancini [53] and also studied by Kretschmann and Werner [54].